Business intelligence applications

 By Roberto Lopez, Artelnics.

-Predictive analytics extracts information from data sets in order to discover complex relationships, recognize unknown patterns, forecasting actual trends, find associations, etc. This allow us to anticipate the future and make the right decisions.
-The applications of predictive analytics in business intelligence are uncountable.
+Advanced analytics extracts information from data sets in order to discover complex relationships, recognize unknown patterns, forecasting actual trends, find associations, etc. This allow us to anticipate the future and make the right decisions.
+The applications of advanced analytics in business intelligence are uncountable.

 Some of them are the following: